Why Won’t My Toilet Flush?

 The toilet is clogged

 A toilet that is not flushing may look like a huge problem, but there is no need to panic.
 That is an easy problem to solve.
-But if you have tried all the steps above and the problem persists, it may be time to let a professional handle the issue.
+But if you have tried all the steps above and the problem persists, it may be time to contact a local plumber to handle the issue.